VERY IMPORTANT INFORMATION – All group tours depart from Bus Stand ZE, Waterloo Place, Edinburgh, EH1 3BQ (opposite Howie’s Restaurant).

 Our signature tour combines all that’s great about Scotland into a classic day trip – a castle, mountains, lochs, photo opportunities, a riverside walk, a battlefield, history, heroes and highland cows.
 Enjoy lots of time off the bus, perfect for those who want to experience Highland scenery and nature at a relaxing pace.

-Our route to the Highlands takes us past Loch Leven and the fair city of Perth before arriving at the picturesque village of Dunkeld.
+Our route to the Highlands takes us to our first stop at the famous Forth Bridges before arriving at the picturesque village of Dunkeld.

 Here you can stroll through quaint narrow streets and/or visit Dunkeld Cathedral (free of charge).
 Dedicated to St Columba and beautifully located beside the River Tay, a visit to this historic church is a delightful way to start the day.